 At Hampshire, "Special Projects" are robust supervised or mentored learning experiences that students have at or away from Hampshire with organizations (such as schools, labs, companies, or nonprofit organizations) or with community groups.
 Special Projects can be essential to a student’s education and should result in substantial learning.
 Special Projects may be paid or unpaid.
 They can be internships, practica, or other independent projects that are evaluated by a qualified supervisor at the organization or community group (approved by the student’s advisor).
 Special Projects can take place at any time of the calendar year and can be initiated at any time after a student enrolls at Hampshire up until the add/drop deadline in the final semester of Division III.
 They must engage a student in learning for 180 hours or more.
 As Special Projects can be started and completed off the semester schedule, they do not count toward full-time student status for a given semester in Division I and II.
 In Division III Special Projects must follow the Division III Policy Guidelines for Advanced Educational Activities.
 For outside institutions (graduate programs, scholarship organizations, transfer institutions, etc.), the College treats a successfully completed Special Project as the equivalent of a four-credit course.
+Please note that the special projects policy went into effect for projects beginning in summer 2018 and beyond.

 In order to maintain full-time student status in Division I and II, in addition to any Special Projects in progress or completed, students must register for a minimum of three courses, which may include independent study or teaching assistantships in the spring and fall semesters.
 In Division III Special Projects must follow the Division III Policy Guidelines for Advanced Educational Activities.